A profile of Germoe

 Christianity came to Germoe and the surrounding area in 460 AD with the arrival from Ireland of Saint Germochus.
-This event is now recognised both in the name of the village and in the dedication of the church (parts of which date from the thirteenth century) to St. Germoe.
+This event is now recognised both in the name of the village and in the dedication of the church (parts of which date from the twelfth century) to St. Germoe.

 In times gone by, probably even in prehistoric times, mining was a very important aspect of the local economy.
 The exploitation of minerals in the area was the source of the wealth of several important Cornish families who, in their day, influenced the history of England itself.